-4.14 Student returning home or repatriation:
+4.14 Student returning home or repatriation

-For residential visits parents should be told that in the unlikely event of a gross breach of the code of conduct, a pupil might be returned home / repatriated.
-This would be the decision of the Group Leader and in consultation with the School 24/7 emergency contact.
+For residential visits parents should be told that in the unlikely event of a gross breach of the code of conduct, a pupil might be returned home/repatriated.
+This would be the decision of the group leader and in consultation with the School 24/7 emergency contact.
 Repatriation would be at the expense of the parent/carer and this would be made clear in the parental briefing.

-4.15 Remote Supervision:
+4.15 Remote Supervision

 At all times group leaders and staff are responsible for students.
-Any period of 'remote supervision' must be covered by the drawing of clear boundaries for students, emergency procedures and how contact with staff can be made.
+Any period of 'remote supervision' for older students must be covered by the drawing of clear boundaries for students, emergency procedures and how contact with staff can be made.
 It is good practice to issue students with a card giving school mobile phone contact numbers of staff and the address and contact numbers of the place of residence if an overnight stay is involved.
 The associated hazards should be considered in the overall risk assessment.
 On expeditions students should normally be in groups of at least four and briefed on how to respond to an emergency.
 Parents must be fully briefed on the arrangements for any periods of 'remote supervision'

-4.16 Passports, Visas and EHIC:
+4.16 Passports, Visas and Global Health Insurance Cards

-Group Leaders should make a copy of all passports, visas and EHIC, and retain a copy throughout the visit.
+Group Leaders should make a copy of all passports, visas and global health insurance cards, and retain a copy throughout the visit.
 A second copy should be given to the EVC (and 24/7 School Contact member of staff) before departure.
-For trips in Europe all students should have an EHIC.
+For trips in Europe all students should have an GHIC.

-4.17 Exchange Visits:
+4.17 Exchange Visits